marciprescott/gemini/README.md

 Prerequisites:

-Ensure you have Python 3.x installed on your system.
+Ensure you have Python 3.11.5 installed on your system.
 You can check by running python --version or python3 --version in your terminal.
 Additional dependencies might be required.
-These will be listed in a file called requirements.txt (if present).
-If so, install them using pip install -r requirements.txt.
+These will be listed in a file called requirements.txt.
+Install them using pip install -r requirements.txt.
 Clone the Repository:

 Open your terminal and navigate to the directory where you want to clone the project.